 In a highly competitive market where banks and asset managers are battling with e-commerce companies and other fintech start-ups, traditional financial services companies must build a stronger presence online and a stronger connection with their customers.

-Marketing strategies for Financial Services in China in 2019
+Marketing strategies for Financial Services in China

 Chinese millennials want to do business with financial companies they trust.
 Trust comes from establishing remarkable brand awareness, building digital experiences young people will use, and getting endorsements from well-known celebrities.
 Especially in China where people turn to social media, Internet experts, and search engines for information and advice, generating a positive reputation and strong online presence are top priorities for financial services companies.